 Your treatment plan may include manual therapies such as massage, myofascial/soft tissue release techniques, trigger point dry needling, joint mobilizations; and/or electro or thermotherapies or taping techniques.
 And it will almost definitely include a home rehabilitation and exercise program which may focus on developing strength, range of motion, improving your balance and decreasing your falls risk!
 We can arrange an appointment for you with our Certified Athletic Rehabilitation Therapists in your own home.
 And, ARTC’s work within our multi-disciplinary ½ day service for Nursing Homes and Daycare Centres.

 *All of these services are carried out by Certified Athletic Rehabilitation Therapists, members of A.R.T.I.
 (Athletic Rehabilitation Therapy Ireland) and BASRAT (British Assoc. of Sports Rehabilitators & Trainers).

 Therapeutic Relaxation Massage is a type of massage and is primarily restricted to hands, arms and feet.
 It is particularly effective in reducing anxiety in dementia related disorders.
 This type of massage is ideal for older adults and in particular can be very soothing for those individuals with Alzheimer’s or related dementia.

-Swedish Massage relieves muscle tension and pain, increases flexibility and mobility.
-This is suitable and beneficial for all ages.
+Whereas, Swedish Massage relieves muscle tension and pain, increases flexibility and mobility and is suitable and beneficial for all ages.

 Trigger Point Dry Needling